 Horseback riding is one of the key ingredients in our activities program here at Vista Verde, and we want to make it as enjoyable as possible.
 Our mission with our equine program is to provide our guests with a high quality program that caters to all abilities.
 We want to generate a sense of accomplishment for all of our guests by creating a positive experience and providing opportunities to learn new skills and techniques pertaining to horsemanship and animal husbandry.

-We offer small group trail rides that range from an hour to two-plus hours, as well as longer lunch rides.
-Although we offer kids, tween, and teen rides, families are encouraged to ride together if they wish.
+We offer small group trail rides that range from an hour to two-plus hours, as well as an all-day ride towards the end of the week.
 Rides are tailored to each rider’s ability.
 Whether you desire a serene, scenic ride or a more challenging fast ride, our wranglers will ensure you are safe and comfortable.
 We specialize in “adventure rides,” that is, experiencing more than you would normally encounter on a nose-to-tail trail ride.

 Our various Horsemanship Clinics are a great way to learn more about communicating with your horse, proper riding techniques and new skills on horseback.
-There are a variety of options with the clinics, from basic riding skills to cattle work and working with our foals.
-Our horse trainers and wranglers will be working our young horses daily, as well, so you are always welcome to come watch them ride.
+There are a variety of options with the clinics, from basic riding skills to cattle work and ground work.

-If you want some more specific instruction, our wranglers are always able to offer instruction per your request on your trail ride.
+If you want some more specific instruction, our wranglers are happy to offer instruction per your request on trail rides.
 Or, we also offer semi-private riding lessons several times during the week.
 These are 1 hour sessions limited to 3 riders per session.
 You tell us what you want to work on, and we’ll focus on that specific goal.

 Happy Hour with the Horses is a very special opportunity to observe the horses in their natural setting while moseying through the lush pastures.
-Meet the wrangler at the Lodge for this event.
+Meet the wranglers at the Lodge for this event.